As the summer is approaching, my prefered foods change – I crave much more fresh foods, salads & all the eggplants (they are awesome, what can I say).

 Speaking of fiber, carob contains around 5g in just a tablespoon!
 You guys know already I’m in love with carob – if you don’t, go check out my Carob Almond Butter.
 It’s incredible.
 I’m obsessed with it more than with peanut butter.
 Never thought anything could beat peanut butter, but it happened!

 Carob is also a great calcium source – better than milk.
 It’s a common misconception that you must consume dairy in order to get your calcium.
-There are other sources, ladies.
+There are other sources for those who are allergic or sensitive.

 Carob offers us other minerals as well – more potassium & magnesium, but also iron.
 Many women are suffering or almost suffering from iron deficiency, so I’d recommend grabbing every opporturnity to improve our intakes.
 (3) (Keep in mind, too much is also not good enough – in fact, it can be a serious problem.
 For details, check this article – it’s great).